William3Johnson/handbook.status.im/src/finance/expense-reimbursements.md

 ![alt text](https://people-ops.status.im/content/images/2021/08/Exp-2.png)

-## When you're going to be reimbursed
+## When are you getting reimbursed

 Expense reimbursements are paid together with the monthly compensation invoice.
 If you have questions or concerns regarding the expense reimbursement date, please get in touch with the Finance team, and we'll be happy to help you with that.